indeedeng/iwf/README.md

 iWF let you store customized data as a database during the workflow execution.
 This eliminates the need to depend on a database to implement your workflow.

 Your data are stored as Data Attributes and Search Attributes.
 Together both define the "persistence schema".
-The schema is defined and maintained in the code along with other business logic.
+The persistence schema is defined and maintained in the code along with other business logic.

 Search Attributes work like infinite indexes in a traditional database.
 You only need to specify which attributes should be indexed, without worrying about complications you might be used to in